Head over to Byrdseed.TV and start your trial!

 He cocked his head.
 “They both have long noses.”

-Again, ask a dozen students and you’ll find all sorts of different reasoning for why two random animals were partnered together.
+Again, ask a dozen students and you’ll find all sorts of interesting reasons for why two random animals could be partnered together.

 In fact, you might press ahead and ask, “Give me three reasons why I’d group these two animals together.”